ZhenyingZhu/StudyNotes/SystemDesign.md

 GROUP BY

 - Group records by some key clause together.
 Follow by aggregation
-- Set up mapper to let the results using the grouping key
+- Set up mapper to let the results using the grouping key **[KEY]**
-- sessionization: the sequence of actions that a user take.
+- sessionization **[KEY]**: the sequence of actions that a user take.
 Can implement it by using a session cookie so even requests across partitions

 Handling skew

 - linchpin objects/hot keys: some keys have way more records
 - can cause hot spot/significantly for a single reducer.
 Subsequent job would need to wait for this slowest reducer to complete
 - Pig skewed join method first runs a sampling job to determine which keys are hot, send them to several random picked reducers.
-Other inputs for the join replicates to all the reducers
+Other inputs for the join replicates to all the reducers **[KEY]**
 - Hive’s skewed join optimization requires the hot keys to be specified explicitly.
 Records stored separately.
-Use map-side join
+Use map-side join **[KEY]**
 - Each reducer groups a subset of the records for the hot key, then a second MapReduce job combines the values

 Map-Side Joins